cloudflare/workers-docs/content/quickstart/generate-a-project.md

 ---
-title: 'Generate a Project'
+title: 'Generating a Project'
 weight: 2
 ---

 We've tried to make it as easy as possible for new and returning users alike to get up and running with Workers by including support for templates in Wrangler.
 Wrangler's `generate` subcommand allows you to create new projects based on existing templates.
+Passing an additional argument to `generate` will set the "name" of the project, as well as the directory the project will be created in:

 ![Generate a Project](/quickstart/media/generate-project.gif)